-Credit: 0.5 (Elective Credit) Grade: 11-12 Course: 4604.P000.X PEIMS: #A3350100 Prerequisite: Grade 11 classification
+Course: 4604.P000.X PEIMS: #A3350100 Prerequisite: NONE

 AP Psychology is a college-level introduction to the concepts and methods of psychology.
 The course content is presented in depth and at an accelerated pace.
 Students learn the principal theories of psychology and study factors that affect human behavior and development, perception and learning, memory and thought, motivation emotion personality disorders, and related topics.
 Throughout the course, students employ psychological research methods, including ethical considerations, as they use the scientific method, analyze bias, evaluate claims and evidence, and effectively communicate ideas.